mnpopcenter/ipumsr/README.md

 -   **ipums** - Provides general information about using the ipumsr package
 -   **value-labels** - Provides guidance for using the value labels provided by IPUMS
--   **ipums-geograph** - Provides guidance for using R as GIS tool with IPUMS data
+-   **ipums-geography** - Provides guidance for using R as GIS tool with IPUMS data
 -   **ipums-cps** - An example of using CPS data with the ipumsr package
 -   **ipums-nghis** - An example of using NHGIS data with the ipumsr package